Drain Unblocking Cost

 How much does it cost to unblock a drain?

-Other methods include drain jetting which costs about £70 to £175, draining rodding that ranges from £80 to £145 and a full system scrubs which is typically priced at £150 to £200.
+Other methods include drain jetting, which costs about £70 to £175, draining rodding that ranges from £80 to £145, and a full system scrub, which is typically priced at £150 to £200.

 It's worth noting that the above unblocking drain costs are estimates.
-Prices may fluctuate depending on the company or drainage specialist, your location, as well as the condition of your drains.
+Prices may fluctuate depending on the company or drainage specialist, as well as the condition of your drains.

 What happens when rods won't clear a drain blockage?
 If rodding hasn't cleared a drain blockage, what's the next step?